A view of China

 Taiwan, Ukraine (and Iraq)

-The Russian invasion of Ukraine also has similarities to the illegal and disastrous invasion of Iraq under Bush (of the USA), Blair (of Britain) and Howard (of Australia).
+The Russian invasion of Ukraine also has similarities to the illegal and disastrous invasion of Iraq under George W. Bush (of the USA), Tony Blair (of Britain) and John Howard (of Australia).

 The people of China will be no better off if Taiwan is forced under Xi Jinping's yoke, and the Taiwanese people will be far worse off.
-Xi Jinping is only interested in gaining more power for himself; 'power corrupts and absolute power corrupts absolutely', and Xi Jinping has something close to absolute power in China.
+Xi Jinping is only interested in gaining more power for himself; "Power tends to corrupt; absolute power corrupts absolutely", and Xi Jinping has something close to absolute power in China.

-The Chinese (and the Russian and the Hong Kong) people have the right to free speech, a free press and a say in their own government, but the government of Xi Jinping is only interested in power and control.
+The Chinese people (and the Russian and the Hong Kong people) have the right to free speech, a free press and a say in their own government, but the government of Xi Jinping is only interested in power and control.

 The way the Russian invasion of Ukraine is bogged down, with Russia suffering heavy troop and equipment losses and huge costs and international repercussions, should be a warning to Xi Jinping over Taiwan.
 China may find conquering Taiwan no easier that Putin is finding conquering Ukraine.